fetchai/agents-aea/docs/ledger-integration.md

 In this section, we show you how to integrate the AEA with the Fetch.ai and third-party ledgers.

-The framework currently natively supports three ledgers:
+At the moment, the framework natively supports the following three ledgers:

 - Fetch.ai
 - Ethereum